 Booked by: Mark Fotheringham

-Les Arcs is part of the expansive Paradiski ski area, connected to its neighbouring resort La Plagne by one of the worlds largest cable cars.
+Les Arcs ski resort is part of the expansive Paradiski ski area, connected to its neighbouring ski resort La Plagne by one of the worlds largest cable cars.
 The Paradiski ski area is a snowsure region with lifts going as high as 3,225m.
 The skiing around Les Arcs provides a vast wealth of intermediate slopes but there are also plenty of places for beginners to learn and cruise down easy blues.
 Advanced skiers also have plenty to choose from and can ski over to La Plagne to get to even more challenging terrain.

-Les Arcs is blessed with amazingly well-groomed, wide pistes that are regularly maintained so that they don’t become mogul fields.
-Beginners won't have a hard time finding their feet here, with the areas around Arcs 2000 being the best for novices.
+The skiing in Les Arcs is blessed with amazingly well-groomed, wide pistes that are regularly maintained so that they don’t become mogul fields.
+Beginners won't have a hard time finding their feet here, with the areas around Les Arcs 2000 being the best for novices.
 Intermediates and experts will also have an abundance of challenging terrain to tackle.
 The Mont Blanc piste is great for intermediates, whilst the Belette and Myrtilles slopes will challenge advanced skiers.

 Les Arcs is a snowboarders' paradise.
 Beginners can look forward to learning on wide, well-maintained beginner trails and areas.
 Intermediates and advanced boarders also have a huge expanse of slopes to get stuck into.
 Freeriders have everything from fantastic powder bowls in Arcs 2000 to weaving through tree-lined powder fields in Peisey-Vallandry.
 Freestylers have a large snowpark with plenty of rails, kickers and jumps.